By Peter James, CEO SU QLD

 In the year since the Child Abuse Royal Commission final report was released, we have seen the beginnings of wide-ranging reforms we hope will change how communities and institutions ensure children are kept safe from sexual abuse.

-As these changes take effect, we hope they will help bring healing, reduce the incidence of abuse, and ensure greater protection and better support for victims and survivors.
+As these changes take effect, we hope they will help bring healing, reduce the incidence of abuse, and ensure greater protection and better support for people who have experienced abuse.

 These beginnings include:

-- important reforms to criminal laws and policing practices, in every state and territory, so that victims and their families can have increased confidence in criminal justice processes that are kinder to victims and more effective in the protection of children;
+- important reforms to criminal laws and policing practices, in every state and territory, so that people who have experienced abuse and their families can have increased confidence in criminal justice processes that are kinder to people who have experienced abuse and more effective in the protection of children;

 - changes to state and territory laws for better oversight, coordination, information, and practices, and for a national child safety framework that is consistent across the nation; and

-- better information for institutions who care for children about how abuse happens, its effects for victims, risk factors, and how institutions can keep children safe.
+- better information for institutions who care for children about how abuse happens, its effects for people who have experienced abuse, risk factors, and how institutions can keep children safe.

 Of course, this is not a theoretical exercise in reform: there are real lives at stake and the wellbeing of tens of thousands of people, both past abuse survivors and children in future generation to whom the community owes a sacred trust to get this right, and stamp out child sexual abuse.